restcord/restcord/docs/_docs/Channel/Get Channel.md

 ## Response

-Returns a guild channel or dm channel object.
+Returns a channel object.

 Can Return:

-* guild channel
-* dm channel
+* channel